 Dr. Keyte is Memorial's Veterinarian and Director of Animal Care Services.
 As a Doctor of Veterinary Medicine (DVM), with over 17 years experience in Laboratory animal medicine and surgery, Dr. Keyte is experienced is program management, and risk management, including Biocontainment and bioexclusion.
 During that time Dr. Keyte has been involved in protocol and facility assessment and development for ACL2 protocols in small animals.

 Mr. Stephen Hill

-	Mr. Hill is the Manager of Memorial's Cold-ocean Deep-sea Research Facility (CDRF) and has experience in two main areas of pathogen research.
+Mr. Hill is the Manager of Memorial's Cold-ocean Deep-sea Research Facility (CDRF), the first Aquatic Containment level 3 (AQC3) facility at a Canadian University.
+Steve has experience in two main areas of pathogen research.
 One is the study of human waterborne bacterial pathogens, in particular the detection and classification of pathogens in the aquatic environment.
 This included the operation of a CL2 pathogen lab for Environment Canada.
 The other is in the study of pathogens of aquatic animals (including the operation of AQC3 labs), commercial fin-fish species in particular.

 Dr. Robert Brown

 Dr. Brown is an Associate Professor with the Department of Biochemistry, Faculty of Science.
 He is trained in biochemistry and translational medicine.
 He teaches undergraduate and graduate courses in human metabolism and lipid biochemistry.
 Dr. Brown's research laboratory focuses on the development of atherosclerosis.